kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

       "hello"
   }

-  // await the results in another coroutine so we dont block launch {
+  // await the results in another coroutine so we don't block launch {
       // await suspends the current coroutine
       // until the result is available.